Alena-Alexander/lamp-lessons/Notes.md

 :
 Local variables are accessible just from the part of your code where you define them.
 If they’re outside of a function, they can be accessed by all code outside of functions, classes, and so on.
 If a variable is inside a function, only that function can access the variable, and its value is lost when the function returns.

+• Local variables are accessible just from the part of your code where you define them.
+If they’re outside of a function, they can be accessed by all code outside of functions, classes, and so on.
+If a variable is inside a function, only that function can access the variable, and its value is lost when the function returns.

 • Global variables are accessible from all parts of your code.